HeyPuter/kv.js/README.md

   // Set the TTL for key "user5" to expire in 15 seconds, only if the new TTL is less than the current TTL. kv.expireat("user5", Math.floor(Date.now() / 1000) + 15, "LT");

-  // Set the TTL for key "user6" to expire at a specific UNIX timestamp (e.g. 1705000000), only if the key already exists. kv.expireat("user6", 1705000000, "XX");
+  // Set the TTL for key "user6" to expire at a specific UNIX timestamp (e.g. 1705000000), only if the key already have an expiry time. kv.expireat("user6", 1705000000, "XX");

-  // Set the TTL for key "user7" to expire in 90 seconds, only if the key does not exist yet. kv.expireat("user7", Math.floor(Date.now() / 1000) + 90, "NX");
+  // Set the TTL for key "user7" to expire in 90 seconds, only if the key does not already have an expiry time. kv.expireat("user7", Math.floor(Date.now() / 1000) + 90, "NX");

   // Set the TTL for key "user8" to expire at a specific UNIX timestamp (e.g. 1710000000), only if the new TTL is greater than the current TTL.